git-mirror/wordpress-akismet/readme.txt

 = 2.5.1 =

 * Fix a bug that caused the "Auto delete" option to fail to discard comments correctly
+* Remove the comment nonce form field from the 'Akismet Configuration' page in favor of using a filter, akismet_comment_nonce

 = 2.5.0 =